Call Me When You're Sober: Chart performance

 Internationally, "Call Me When You're Sober" charted within the top ten in many countries.
 The song debuted at number 32 on the UK Singles Chart on the chart issue dated September 30, 2006.
-The following week, it moved to number four and this later became its peak position in that country; with this feat, the song became the band's fourth top ten and their second top five single in the UK.
+The following week, it moved to number four, its peak position on the chart; with this feat, the song became the band's fourth top ten and second top five single in the UK.
 It spent a total of eight weeks on the UK Singles Chart and was last ranked at number 69 on the chart issue dated November 11, 2006.
-On the year-end chart in the country, the song was placed at number 139.
+The song ranked at number 139 on the country's year-end chart.
 On September 21, 2006, it debuted in Italy at its peak position of number three, where it spent an additional week.
 It charted for six weeks in the country's top ten.
-Other European countries where the single entered the top ten of the charts include Switzerland, where it peaked at number six, Austria and Finland where it peaked at number seven and the Netherlands where it peaked at number nine.
+Other European countries where the single entered the top ten of the charts include Switzerland, where it peaked at number six, Austria and Finland where it peaked at number seven, and the Netherlands where it peaked at number nine.

 In Australia, the song debuted at number five on the ARIA Singles Chart on October 1, 2006, and spent the following week at that same position.
 It fell to number seven on October 15, 2006, and it spent additional three weeks there.
-The song was last seen at number 44 on February 4, 2007, having spent a total of 18 weeks in the top forty of the chart.
-At the end of 2006, the single emerged as the thirty second best-selling single on the country's year-end chart.
+The song was last seen at number 44 on February 4, 2007, having spent a total of 18 weeks in the top 40 of the chart.
+At the end of 2006, the single emerged as the thirty-second best-selling single on the country's year-end chart.
 It ranked at number five on the list of most played songs in Australia in 2007.
 The Australian Recording Industry Association (ARIA) awarded the single with a gold certification in 2006 for shipment of 35,000 copies in that country.
 In New Zealand, "Call Me When You're Sober" debuted at number nine on the New Zealand Singles Chart on September 18, 2006.
 It climbed to number four the following week and peaked at number three on the chart issue dated October 2, 2006.
 It spent a total of 18 weeks in the chart's top thirty, before exiting on January 15, 2007.